sangupta/bloomfilter/README.md

 ## Usage

 ```
+// the maximum number of elements that the filter will contain
 int numberOfElements = 1000 * 1000;

+// the max false positive probability that is desired
+// the lower the value - the more will be the memory usage
 double fpp = 0.01d;

 // this creates an in-memory bloom filter - useful when you need to dispose off the